himxnshutripathi/Motato---Eat-without-worries/README.md

 # Motato: Eat Without Worries (UNDER DEVELOPMENT)
+This is a Complete Food Delivery App made by using Full Stack development including ReactJS, HTML, CSS, Javascript and the required back end technologies.
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: